 In addition to extensive research on tumors of the pituitary gland, the Pituitary Tumor Center of Columbia University Medical Center provides comprehensive, multi-disciplinary care of patients afflicted with this condition.

 The team of nationally and internationally recognized experts in Pituitary disease includes specialists in Neurosurgery (Dr. Jeffrey Bruce, Dr. Marc Otten), Neuroendocrinology (Dr. Sharon Wardlaw, Dr. Pamela Freda, Dr. John Ausiello, Dr. Gabrielle Page-Wilson)*, Radiation Oncology (Dr. Tony Wang) and Radiology (Dr. Alexander Khandji).
-The team works together to develop individualized diagnostic and treatment plans for each patient.
+The team works together to research and develop individualized diagnostic and treatment plans for each patient.
 This coordinated, multidisciplinary approach to care is unique in the New York Metropolitan area.

-For patients undergoing surgery a Specialized Pituitary Surgery Hospital Team of physicians and nurses provide in-hospital and post-operative care, ensuring close follow up on discharge.
+For patients undergoing surgery, a Specialized Pituitary Surgery Hospital Team of physicians and nurses provide in-hospital and post-operative care, ensuring close follow up on discharge.
 Complimenting our clinical programs are many Research Programs funded by the National Institutes of Health.
 These programs offer patients the opportunity to receive novel diagnostic and therapeutic options for their pituitary tumors above and beyond those routinely available.

 You have added pages to your clipboard.
 Please log in or create an account to share them or use later.

 You are now being taken to Columbia Neurosurgery's site dedicated to the spine.

 Use this button to save pages to your clipboard for future use.OK.
 Got it.